vladnomad/web-project--velvet-gourmet/README.md

 #### Calorie calculator

-Utilizes an actual formula for calculating daily calorie rate based on height, weight, age and activity.
+Utilizes a real formula for calculating daily calorie rate based on height, weight, age and activity.
 Refreshes upon each value change and uses localstorage to save data entered by the user.

 ## HTML